datanav/docs/configuration.rst

      - Number of seconds to wait for the microservice to respond to a request before timing out.
 A value of ``null`` means wait indefinitely.
      - ``7200``
      -

-   * - ``skip_pull``
-     - Boolean
-     - If set to true then the system will will never try to pull a new version of the docker image.
-If this is set to false (the default), the system will attempt to pull a new version of the docker image every time the microservice docker container is restarted (for instance when a new config has been specified).
-     - ``false``
-     -

-   * - ``pull_image_cron_expression``
-     - String
-     - A cron expression that indicates when the system will attempt to pull a new version of the docker image.
-       If a newer version of the docker image is pulled, the microservice docker container will restart.
-     - ``null``
-     -

 Microservice APIs